ozanonurtek/flask-now/README.md

 ```
 - As you can understand from the example we drop Flask keyword while installing flask extensions to our project.
 For example:

-If we want to install *Flask-Admin*, **we just drop Flask keyword at the beginning of the extension** and passing *admin* as an argument to build.py.
+If we want to install *Flask-Admin*, **we just drop "Flask-" part at the beginning of the extension** and passing *admin* as an argument to build.py.

 Some examples which may confuse you: